Prove the conditions you sprayed in.

 Dynamic Feed signs the record with a published key.
 Change one value after the fact and the signature breaks.
 Anyone can check this in a browser, with no account and no trust in us.

-The record's hash is time-stamped by an accredited RFC 3161 authority, an independent timestamp that shows it existed at that moment and was not written to suit a later dispute.
+The record's hash is time-stamped by an independent RFC 3161 authority, an independent timestamp that shows it existed at that moment and was not written to suit a later dispute.

 what actually happened, and why the conditions at the time mattered